GiovanniDAddario/GiovanniDAddario.github.io/_teaching/2023-spring-teaching-1.md

 location: "City, Country"
 ---

-Teaching assistant for second year mathematics course on differential equations and Fourier techniques.
+Teaching assistant for a second year mathematics course on differential equations and Fourier techniques.

 Heading 1